Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/masking/editing.rst

 Feather Reset Animation
    Resets the feather offset across all animated frames.
 Re-Key Points of Selected Shapes
-   Re-interpolate selected points on across the range of keys selected in the dope sheet.
+   Re-interpolate selected points on across the range of keys selected in the Dope sheet.

 Show/Hide